androiddal-coder/Androids/README.md

 # Androids
-This repo is just for testing purposes in Android Dev.
+This repo is just for testing purposes in Android Development.